 What if my child is ill?
 Can they use their cell phone to call home?

---Students who need to call should come down to the office.
-If they are not feeling well we especially want them to come to the office so we can help them.
+Students who need to call should come down to the office.
+If they are not feeling well, we especially want them to come to the office so we can help them.
 We do not want children who feel ill to be in the classroom.
-For their best health and the health of the students around them we keep all ill children in the healthroom until they feel better or someone comes to pick them up.
-At that time, they can use their phone to call home, after checking wth the office.
+For their best health, and the health of the students around them, we keep all ill children in the health room until they feel better or someone comes to pick them up.
+At that time, they can use their phone to call home, after checking with the office.

 What do I need to do if I want to pick my child up before school ends?

---We request that you send your student to school with a note detailing when they will be picked up.
+We request that you send your student to school with a note detailing when they will be picked up.
 The student should then bring the note into the office before school starts.
 The office staff will sign off on the note.
 The student then shows the note to the teacher whose class they will need to leave.
 At the proper time they can just quietly leave class and come down to the office to meet their parent.
 Parents will need to meet their students in the office and sign them out.
 This process makes for less interruption in the classroom.
-In the case of an unplanned early leave, parents can come into the office and request their student.
-We can then send the student a note to have them come into the office.
+In the case of an unplanned early departure, parents can come to the office and request their student.
+We can then send for the student and have them come to the office.
 All students who leave early need to be signed out by a responsible adult who is listed in their emergency contacts.

-My student needs to meet with his/her teacher.
-What do they do?
+My student needs to meet with their teacher, what should they do?

 Many teachers have regular hours to meet with students outside of classes.
 If your student needs to meet outside those hours, they can speak to their teacher and set something up, or email them.
 You can access the teacher emails here.